KaluWiz/Suwa-Shanthi-Hospital/README.md

  -Install WAMP Server and run the local host
- -Do not use a password to the local host ( username - "root" ) -Then create 3 Databases ( inventory, project, suwashanthi) -Then import the 3 SQL Source files to the relevant database one by one
+ -Do not use a password to the local host ( username - "root" ) -Then create 3 Databases ( inventory, project, suwashanthi) -Then import the 3 SQL Source files to the relevant database one by one from the folder named "Databases"

  Website Run
  -Open and run the WAMP Server